 Rajeev Saxena’s debut novel ‘Pinto has an Idea’ was an entirely different read for me.
 I am happy that the first read of this year was really inspiring.

 ‘Pinto Has An Idea’ is the story of Pinto a.k.a Rajat Srivastava, a Researcher who comes up with new ideas every now and then.
 Pinto’s ideas are a part of his life.
-Or I would say, there is no Pinto if there are no ideas !!
+Or I would say, there is no Pinto if there are no ideas!

 Pinto, the Person

 Pinto was an extremely bright boy right from the beginning.
-Since his father had a transferable job, he had a late admission in school.
+Since his father had a transferable job, he had a late admission to the school.
 Pinto’s schooling was done in small towns of Uttar Pradesh like Atrauli, Mainpuri and Orai.
 When Pinto joined for JEE coaching classes in Kanpur, he started understanding the world better.
 It was in Kanpur, he met Lavanya.

 Pinto, the man of ideas

-Dr. Rajat (Pinto) Srivastava, aged 34 years was then working in US.
+Dr. Rajat (Pinto) Srivastava, aged 34 years was then working in the US.
 But he decided to relocate to India where he thought he could find more problems to solve.
 Pinto has an Idea for every problem that comes on the way.
 His ideas are really interesting and he explains every idea with a reasonable story.

 Did I like Pinto?